aws-samples/mlops-pipeline-prestodb/blog_post.md

 ![](images/Architecture_mlops.png)

--   In the first block on the left, we see the architectural representation of our training pipeline.
+-   The first block on the left shows the architectural representation of the training pipeline.
 This includes the data preprocessing step, the training and tuning step, the model evaluation step, the condition step, and lastly, the register model step.
 The train, test, validation datasets, and [evaluation report](https://sagemaker-examples.readthedocs.io/en/latest/sagemaker-pipelines/tabular/abalone_build_train_deploy/sagemaker-pipelines-preprocess-train-evaluate-batch-transform.html) that are generated in this pipeline are sent to an S3 bucket.
--   In the second block on the right, we see the architectural representation of our batch transform pipeline.
+-   The second block on the right shows the architectural representation of the batch transform pipeline.
 This includes the batch data preprocessing step, approving the latest model from the model registry, creating the model instance, and performing batch transformation on data that is stored and retrieved from an S3 bucket.
 -   The PrestoDB server is hosted on an Amazon EC2 instance, with